 Chicken Couscous with Bacon and Corn will be your new favorite one pot chicken dinner!
 I love that this one pot chicken and couscous recipe is a main course and side dish all in one, baked together in flavorful goodness.
 This delicious chicken couscous recipe takes little effort to make and there’s virtually zero cleanup!

-Chicken Couscous Recipe
+Easy Chicken Couscous Recipe

 Chicken Couscous with Bacon and Corn is an EASY one pot chicken dinner for any night of the week!
 You’re going to love this tasty chicken couscous recipe.

-There’s something magical about a meal that all cooks together; side dish and main course in one.
 Less cleanup, less fuss, more time with family, more flavor!
 Win win win!

 This One Pot Chicken Couscous Recipe will be your go-to when you need a tasty and impressive meal!